“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 I only made the decision to change things a couple of years ago.
 My entire life had just become thinking about how I could get out of debt, followed by a series of rather ludicrous bets, or a plan that was just never achievable.

-Once Danny had decided he was going to dig himself out of his debt, he now had to figure out how he was going to do it.
+Once Danny had decided he was going to dig himself out of his debt, he now had to figure out how to do it.
 This time, rather than looking for ways to make money quickly, Danny tried to deal with the causes of his problems – not just the symptoms.

 I started by finding ways to block my access to gambling.
 After that, I wrote to every single lender, giving them a comprehensive breakdown of my situation.